New & Used Jaguar XK: In Depth

 GET A FREE PRICE QUOTE

 The Jaguar XK is a two-door sports car that is available as a convertible or a couple.
-Since it’s a grand-touring car, its nearest competitor is the BMW 6-Series, although the Chevrolet Corvette, Porsche 911, and Maserati GranTurismo make for interesting choices.
+Because it’s a grand-touring car, its closest competitor is the BMW 6-Series GranCoupe, but the Chevrolet Corvette, Porsche 911, and Maserati GranTurismo make for interesting alternatives.

 The first-generation Jaguar XK was introduced back in 1996 at the Geneva Motor Show.
 A sleek, stylish replacement for the old XJS, the XK8 and XKR coupe and convertible lasted on the U.S. showroom floor through the 2006 model year.
 Though resale values were typically Jaguar--astonishingly low--the XK8 proved a vastly superior, vastly more reliable car than the one it replaced.
 It was during its tenure on the market that Jaguar made remarkable leaps in initial quality and in fit and finish, and the first-generation XK was the most beautiful evidence of that transformation.
 The XK did have the reputation of more of a grand tourer than of a true sportscar--even though it sported either a 300-hp V-8 or a 420-hp supercharged V-8, its handling didn't quite match the brilliance of a Porsche 911.
 Its best attributes were its feline styling grace, its wood-buffed cockpit, and its relaxed ride quality.